elisafernandezzz/scientific-workflows/README.md

 * Scripts are anchored so outputs go to scientific-workflows/results.

 * Large CSVs may not preview on GitHub.
 Consider Git LFS for files approaching 100 MB.

+* reptileLearningTask.py is the task/episode wrapper and reptileLearningTask.py is the model architecture.